 Finally, we considered any standout software features and whether or not the system offers an excellent overall value for its price.
 We also judged how popular each system is with other restaurant owners.
 Then, we awarded points based on our personal experience interacting with the software and the company’s customer support.

-MarketMan is priced from $127 to $399 per month, depending on your subscription level and whether you pay your fees monthly or annually.
+MarketMan is priced from $179 to $399 per month, depending on your subscription level.
 Rates are lower for annual subscriptions.

-Restaurant inventory management is the process of tracking the products used in everyday restaurant operation in order to control costs and ensure a steady supply of ingredients.
+Restaurant inventory management is the process of tracking the products used in everyday restaurant operations to control costs and ensure a steady supply of ingredients.
 Inventory management also helps you use products before they expire and lets you identify theft and product loss.

 MarketMan is a robust, user-friendly inventory and vendor management system that helps restaurants control costs and save administrative time.
 Users rave about its customizable settings that prevent large, unexpected orders and support detailed physical counts.
 And, because it’s outfitted with POS integration and friendly customer support, it is a valuable addition to all but the smallest restaurants.
 Schedule a free demo to see if it will work for your restaurant.